Our Living Museum

 Unique species, subspecies, and cultivars growing in our Living Collection at the Garden.

-a bigcone Douglas fir (Pseudotsuga macrocarpa), was planted.
+a bigcone Douglas fir (Pseudotsuga macrocarpa), was planted this year.

 Our tallest tree is a coast redwood